The IDR+ adoption process contains 5 steps:

 This adoption fee serves to reimburse Illinois Doberman Rescue Plus for the medical costs invested in your new pet.
 All adoption fees should be made payable to Illinois Doberman Rescue Plus.
 If you return the animal within the 2-week trial period, your adoption fee may be returned or applied toward another adoption.

 (Since we are a not-for-profit group, this fee simply is deposited into our pool of funds to help the next animal in need of our assistance.)

-Our contract requires that you complete obedience classes within 6 months of your adoption.
-There are obvious exceptions to this requirement, and the foster will let you know if they do not feel you need to attend.
+Obedience training: To ensure the success of our adoptions, our contract requires that adopters complete obedience classes within 6 months from the date of the adoption.
+There are exceptions to this requirement, and the foster will let you know if they do not feel your dog needs to attend formal training.
 The Dobe is a working breed that needs mental and physical stimulation.
 They need a strong owner that sets limitations and creates a respectful relationship with their dog.
-To insure that obedience classes are completed on some of our more challenging dogs, an obedience deposit of $150 will be collected at the time of adoption and returned upon completion of the class of your choice.
-The foster parent of the dog will let you know if an obedience class is required for their dog.
+To ensure that obedience classes are completed on some of our more challenging dogs, an obedience deposit of $150 will be collected at the time of adoption and returned upon completion of the POSITIVE reinforcement class of your choice.

 IDR+ RESERVES THE RIGHT TO DENY THE ADOPTION OF ANY ANIMAL TO AN APPLICANT FOR ANY REASON, IN THE SOLE AND EXCLUSIVE DISCRETION OF IDR+.